George Jones Sings White Lightning and Other Favorites: Side two tracks

 In his autobiography, Jones apologized to readers who might be disappointed that he had not provided more information in his book about his recording sessions because "I've worked so many of them too drunk to walk but not too drunk to sing.
 I can't remember much about them."
 As he later explained to Billboard in 2006, "I would say 90% of the time I would be in pretty damn good shape when I went into the studio.
 I did have a little sense, not a whole lot.
 But I would still have to have a little build-up of courage, three or four drinks throughout the session time.
 I don't know, it seemed to mellow you out and relax you a little more, and you would even feel your songs better."

 Track listing

 Reception

-White Lightning would go on to brcomr one of Jones' biggest #1 hits.
-He would often perform it live throughout his career (as it was a big fan hit) and re-recorded it multiple times.
+"White Lightning" is one of Jones' biggest number-one hits.
+He performed it live throughout his career (as it was a big fan favorite) and re-recorded it multiple times.
 The album it produced was arguably the best of Jones' LP releases during his early career.